OpenPonk/openponk.github.io/docs/dev/form.md

+!!! warning "Possibly outdated"

+    This page is possibly outdates and is pending review.

 #Form

 To be able to edit a model through a form you need model's controller to describe what and how should be edited\.